bartekmotyl/simple-video-cutter/README.md

 It is also possible to download portable version of *Simple Video Cutter* - `SimpleVideoCutterApp-win-Portable.zip`.
 Simply unzip the file into desired directory and starts from there.

+### Virus ascanners
+Simple Video Cutter uses [Velopack](https://github.com/velopack/velopack) (open source installer).
+It gives a great flexibility and simplifies upgrades which are performed automatically.
+Unfortunstelly, binaries produced by Velopack are sometimes detected as virus by different virus scanners.
+If your virus scanner blocks access to the installer file, I recommend downloading the "standalone" package - `svc-standalone.zip` - which is built without Velopack support.
+It is fully functional version of the Simple Video Cutter, the only downside is that updates need to be done manually.

 ## Upgrades
 Since version 0.30, Simple Video Cutter uses [Velopack](https://github.com/velopack/velopack) framework to automatically manage upgrades.
 Once new version is published, it will be automatically downloaded and installed during next time application starts.
 Feel free to visit [releases page](https://github.com/bartekmotyl/simple-video-cutter/releases) to manually check whether new version has been published.